djindji/knotwizard/README.md

 ## Run Locally
  **Windows .EXE file**
-- Download the latest version from project's website https://knotwizard.com
+- Download the latest version from project's release or website https://knotwizard.com

  **Run python code on all platforms**
 - Make sure you have Python installed.
 Install Python at [python.org](https://www.python.org/).